hultdin/monitoring/README.md

 ```

 # 03. Install Portainer (optional)
-Volumes are the preferred wa yto persist data in Docker containers and services
+Create a volume for Portainer (volumes are the preferred way to persist data in Docker containers and services)
 ```
 sudo docker volume create portainer
 ```